nas5w/javascript-tips-and-tidbits/README.md

 ---

 **Want to learn more about JavaScript development?
 Consider:**
-- Signing up for my [free newsletter](https://buttondown.email/devtuts) where I periodically send out digestible bits of JavaScript knowledge!
+- Signing up for my [free newsletter](https://howthewebworks.substack.com) where I explain how the web works!
 - Subscribing to my [free youtube channel](https://www.youtube.com/c/devtutsco) where I teach JavaScript, Typescript, and React tutorials!

 ---